 The board of Trustees, along with the Rabbi, oversees the charity and meets approximately every two months.
 The Synagogue employs two part-time administrators and an accountant, collectively referred to as the Finance & Administration team, who handle the day-to-day administration and financial record-keeping.
 The Accountant liaises closely with the Administrators.
-The Finance & Administration team refer to the trustees as necessary, particularly the Rabbi, Chairperson, Vice-Chairperson, Treasurer, and Property & Maintenance Trustee who are the key management personnel.
+The Finance & Administration team refer to the trustees as necessary, particularly the Chairperson, Vice-Chairperson, Treasurer, and Property & Maintenance Trustee who are the key management team, as well as the Rabbi.